deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "If I'm lucky, I won't remember making a fool of myself in the morning." she said, laughing a little desperately.

 "You didn't."
 He promised her.
-"Who knows, maybe clearing the air like that'll help us…figure things out.
+"Who knows, maybe clearing the air like that'll help us...figure things out.
 You know?"

-"…Maybe."
+"...Maybe."

 He handed her the blankets.
 "G'night, Ava."